Congruence, Equality, and Geometry

 This idea of showing objects are congruent by splitting them into smaller pieces and matching them up is one of the most fascinating ideas in geometry.
 Aside from being the inspiration for several games and puzzles (like tangrams) and the backbone of many ancient proofs, this idea has led to some of the most breathtaking paradoxes in mathematics.

-Some other definitions to note are: midpoints and bisectors split segments into two congruent segments, and that angle bisectors split angles into congruent angles.
+Some other definitions to note are: midpoints and bisectors split a segment into two congruent segments, and angle bisectors split an angle into two congruent angles.
 Supplementary angles add up to 180 degrees, and complementary angles add up to 90 degrees.

 Again, don't worry too much about the nuts and bolts of all this.
 We promise we won't lead you astray.

-Show that if two angles are complementary to the same angle, then they are congruent.
+Show that if two angles are complementary to the same angle, then they're congruent.